Covid-19 claims beloved Chicago dispatcher: 'His pride was going to work'

 When his youngest grandchild was born earlier this year, because of the family's fear of Covid-19 and that he had to go into work every day, he waited three months to see the baby.
 It ate him up.

-"He finally couldn't take it anymore, and he went and saw the baby through the door," she said.
-"His time with him was short.
-But it was a beautiful time."
+"He finally couldn't take it anymore, and he went and saw the baby through the do